Working together to create an equitable and economically stable Mahoning Valley

 Join us for this dynamic two-day workshop designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
 Participants move away from a focus on personal bigotry and bias, to understand a historical, cultural and structural analysis of racism.

-Since 2017, nearly 1,000 Mahoning Valley residents have participated in one of the Wean Foundation-sponsored REI workshops.
+Since 2017, nearly 1,000 Mahoning Valley residents have participated in one of the Wean Foundation-sponsored REI trainings.
 The sessions are coordinated by ThirdSpace Action Lab, a Cleveland-based racial equity consultancy, and administered by the Racial Equity Institute of Greensboro, North Carolina.

 2025 REI Workshop Dates